SwissDataScienceCenter/renku/docs/user/session_customizing.rst

 Renku project configurations
 ----------------------------

-When starting a new Interactive Environment, most of the options can be manually changed by the user.
+When starting a new Session, most of the options can be manually changed by the user.
 Depending on the specific RenkuLab deployment, you can select more RAM, a higher CPU quota, etc.